Guatemala Birding Loop: endemic birds with CAYAYA BIRDING

 April-May 2016, customized 2-weeks birding loop for 6 birders

-"In May 2016 five friends and I were guided by Cayaya Birding in western Guatemala and Tikal NP.
-This was my second birdwatching tour with Knut and Claudia (principals of Cayaya) and both trips were truly excellent.
+"In May 2016 five friends and I were guided by CAYAYA BIRDING in western Guatemala and Tikal NP.
+This was my second birdwatching tour with Knut Eisermann and Claudia Avendaño (principals of CAYAYA BIRDING) and both trips were truly excellent.
 Knut and Claudia work together as a smooth team to ensure that everyone's needs are met -- every day of the tour.

 April-May 2008, 4th Big Birding Tour of the Saxon Ornithologists' Association (Trip report)